vuthuyduong/yeastBarcoder/README.md

 cd data

-<i>All the cut-off files (yeastITS.cutoffs.best.json, yeastLSU.cutoffs.best.json, yeastITS1.cutoffs.best.json, yeastITS2.cutoffs.best.json, etc.) are already available in the <p>data</p> folder.
+<i>All the cut-off files (yeastITS.cutoffs.best.json, yeastLSU.cutoffs.best.json, yeastITS1.cutoffs.best.json, yeastITS2.cutoffs.best.json, etc.) are already available in the </i> data <i> folder.
 However, if we want to recalculate these files and all the figures made for the yeastBarcoder's manuscript, please perform the following bash files:</i>

 ./yeastITS.sh